英語汁 / Eigo-jiru

 Because the spelling of the word is so different from its pronunciation, I have memorized it as “ku-e-u-e”… It sounds appalling, doesn’t it?

-Using the word “bill” for paper currency is kind of weird to me because I am so used to the British vocabulary “note“…
+Using the word ‘bill‘ for paper currency is kind of weird to me because I am so used to the British vocabulary ‘note‘…

-The word “bill” is used for many things but the first thing that comes up in my head is paying your bill in a restaurant… We say “bill please?” with crossing our fingers, don’t we?
+The word ‘bill’ is used for many things but the first thing that comes up in my head is paying your bill in a restaurant…

 zubon